Get Outdoors program logo with link to the website home page.

 6. Go Online!

-Since the program is digital, you can use a computer (or a phone) to access the Beanstack app (see page 44) and follow the directions to enter the 4-digit codes from your portal hikes.
+Since the program is digital, you can use a computer (or a phone) to access the Beanstack app (see page 44 in your Sketchbook) and follow the directions to enter the 4-digit codes from your marker hikes.
 Don’t forget to log your reading minutes there as well.

 7. Repeat as Needed!

-Keep finding those portals and their codes to enter into Beanstack.
+Keep finding those markers and their codes to enter into Beanstack.
 You’ll be registered for participation prizes and receive entries into the drawing for one of five prizes.
-See how many hikes you can complete before the program ends on August 18.
-Have fun on your adventures!
+See how many hikes you can complete before the program ends on August 17.
+Have fun on your hikes!

 Proudly sponsored by: